zavod/adglink-core/README.md

 * [FAQ](#faq)
 * [License](#license)

-BitShares Core is the BitShares blockchain implementation and command-line interface.
+ADgLink Core is the fork of BitShares blockchain implementation and command-line interface.
 The web wallet is [BitShares UI](https://github.com/bitshares/bitshares-ui).

 Visit [BitShares.org](https://bitshares.org/) to learn about BitShares and join the community at [BitSharesTalk.org](https://bitsharestalk.org/).